President Obama to headline 2016 Lake Tahoe Summit at South Shore

 Doors open for the Aug.
 31 summit at noon, with the program beginning at 2 p.m.
 According to Ticketmaster, The Killers concert also is scheduled for 2 p.m.

-For any questions related to registration for the summit, email TahoeSummit@reid.senate.gov.
+For any questions related to registration, email TahoeSummit@reid.senate.gov.